rstemmer/musicdb/docs/source/basics/data.rst

 The default path of the data directory is ``/var/lib/musicdb``.
 It contains all the variable data used and needed by MusicDB, including the databases.

+MusicDB needs to have write access to all of those directories.
+On installation these file/directory structure gets created and setup correct.
+Usually the user does not have to care about this.

+The data directory can be configured in the MusicDB configuration file ``/etc/musicdb.ini``.
+Enter the absolute path at ``[directories]->data``.

 It contains the following sub directories:

 state/:
-   This directory is used to provide and maintain a consistent state for the MusicDB Websocket Server.
+   This directory is used to provide and maintain a consistent state for the MusicDB WebSocket Server.
    It is mainly maintained by :mod:`musicdb.lib.cfg.mdbstate`

 uploads/: